How do I book?

 What type of gear do you shoot with?

 I am a little bit of a gear head.
-I spend about 5-10k per year on all the latest, cameras, lenses and flashes.
-As of 2017 I am using full frame Sony cameras— the a99II is the first camera ever made to shoot 42 megapixels at 11 frames per second.
-I also carry an a7rII which is known for it’s class leading low light abilities and high resolution.
+I spend about 5-10k per year on all the latest, cameras, lenses and lighting gear.
+As of 2020 I am using full frame Sony cameras— the a7rIV is the first camera ever made to shoot 61 megapixels at 10 frames per second.
+I also carry an a7rIII which is known for it’s class leading low light abilities and high resolution.
 I usually bring about 7-8 lenses, 2-3 flashes, and way too many batteries, memory cards, reflectors and other accessories.
 The camera bag is getting really heavy but I like to have lots of redundant gear in case anything dies mid shoot.

 Do you shoot same sex marriages?